Fluent Commerce Logo

 File Format

 The inventory availability data exported as part of an Inventory Feed will be in a Parquet file format.
-We have chosen to export in a Parquet file as it provides a range of benefits.
+We have chosen to export in this format because it provides a range of benefits.

 Some of these benefits are: